 - The number of travellers you need to insure

 - The cost of your trip

-And if you require enhanced COVID-19 cover just tick the box on the travel insurance quote results page.
+And if you’re looking for enhanced COVID-19 cover, just tick the box on the travel insurance quote results page.